BerndHagen/Medio-YouTube-Converter/README.md

 - Total megabytes downloaded
 - Total number of audio and video files downloaded
 - Number of remaining downloads when using a trial license key
-- Version of Medio being used (e.g., Classic, Encore, or Premium)
+- Version of Medio being used (e.g., Basic or Premium)

 ### Key Activation and Data Sync